-Once you get the Sonos Connect, you need to wire the laptop or desktop you’re using to the line-in input on the Connect.
+Once you get the Sonos Port, you need to wire the laptop or desktop you’re using to the line-in input on the Port.
 This will link your computer’s audio to the Sonos app; now, open the Sonos app, go to Settings, Room Settings and then choose the Sonos speakers you want to use as your new computer speakers.
 In the Autoplay menu, you’ll also want to select these speakers so that these Sonos are your default computer speakers.
 That’s it.
 (You can read more about line-in and autoplay on Sonos’s support page.)

 Disclaimer: Sonos does not recommend doing this.
 Its speakers, specifically the Play:1 and Sonos One, are designed to just stream music.
 When I spoke to Sonos employee, via its website chat tool, they said there will likely be a 30-millisecond delay between the audio and video.
 To get a more accurate A/V sound, you really need an optical connection, like on Sonos Playbase or Playbar.
 That same employee suggested that if I was committed to using Sonos speakers as my computer speakers, that I go with a PLAY:5.
 Unlike the Play:1 and Sonos One, the Play:5 has a 3.5mm, meaning I wouldn’t have to setup autoplay through the app.